- Anti-war coalition consisting of more than 1,300 local and national groups

 UFPJ was officially created on October 25, 2002 in the Washington, DC offices of People For the American Way.
 Its initial membership consisted of approximately 70 organizations.
-Prior to UFPJ's founding, the anti-war movement had earned a reputation as a hodgepodge of radical elements.
-All the large-scale peace demonstrations to that point had been held under the auspices of International ANSWER, an organization aligned with the Marxist-Leninist Workers World Party; Global Exchange, headed by the longtime pro-Castro communist Medea Benjamin; and Not In Our Name, a project organized by Ramsey Clark and fellow leaders of the Revolutionary Communist Party.
+Prior to UFPJ’s founding, the anti-war movement had earned a reputation as a hodgepodge of radical elements.
+All the large-scale peace demonstrations to that point had been held under the auspices of International ANSWER, an organization aligned with Global Exchange, headed by the longtime pro-Castro communist Medea Benjamin; Not In Our Name, a project organized by Ramsey Clark and fellow leaders of the Revolutionary Communist Party; and the Marxist-Leninist Workers World Party.
 United For Peace and Justice was created explicitly to put a milder face on the anti-war movement, although from its inception UFPJ shared with the aforementioned groups a passionate hatred for the United States and for capitalism.

 The Co-Chair and principal leader of UFPJ is Leslie Cagan, an original founder of the Committees of Correspondence (a remnant organization created by the American Communist Party upon going out of business) and a strong supporter of Fidel Castro since the 1960s; Cagan proudly aligns her politics with those of Communist Cuba.